0snug0/plexNchill/README.md

 ## plexNchill.md
 Markdown file, either modify the `domain.com` in the file, and compile to html, or by default the plexNchill.conf will rewrite `domain.com` to the host header that is being used.

+Easiest way to compile md to html is to use `CMD+B` in sublime text.

 ## Service Config Update
 ### Sonarr
 In order for the NGINX config to work, go to the `settings > general` and modify the URL base to `/sonarr`